BYUCS452S2021/MissionMemorization/README.md

 ## Make Memorizing Scriptures Easier!
 ---

-## Tyler and I are still open to have someone else join us if you are looking for a group!
+## Tyler and I are still open to having someone else join us if you are still looking for a group!

 ## Contact either of us on Slack - Grant Lewis or Tyler Dean